-Design Studio, our two-part introductory workshop, will help innovators like you build and test equity-centered solutions to DC’s most pressing educational challenges.
+Design Studio, our three-part introductory workshop, will help innovators like you build and test equity-centered solutions to DC’s most pressing educational challenges.

 During the workshop, you will deepen your understanding of a problem, define your approach, and learn the fundamentals of prototyping and testing solutions.
 After the workshop, you will have opportunities for additional support to further design and potentially scale your solution.
 You will also be eligible to apply to Stage 2 of our programming, the CityBridge Design Fellowship.

 Design Studio is the first of three stages in the CityBridge Incubator aimed at creating excellent and equitable schools and educational ventures.